Peperomia Incana: Growing The Felted Pepperface

 • Maintain a temperature of 70°-75° degrees Fahrenheit until roots develop.

-Felted Pepperface Pest or Disease Problems
+Felted Pepperface Pest or Diseases

 Pick the bugs off and wipe down the leaves.
-Follow up with an appropriate pesticide such as Neem oil to prevent further infestation.
+Follow up with an appropriate pesticide, such as Neem oil, to prevent further infestation.

 Suggested Uses For Pepperface

-Grow the Peperomia Incana as a groundcover outdoors or keep as a house plant indoors.
+Grow the Peperomia Incana as a groundcover outdoors or keep it as a house plant indoors.
 It is also beautiful when used as a hanging plant.

-Due to the slow-growing nature of this house plant, when planted outdoors, place it with other slow growing plants.
+Due to the slow-growing nature of this house plant, when planted outdoors, place it with other slow-growing plants.